tedklin/back-to-basics/01_algorithms/01_exercises/array/b_nontrivial/3WayArrayDisjointness/notes.md

 Problem statement: Goodrich & Tamassia 3.3.3.

-"The three-way set disjointness problem is to determine if the intersection of the three sequences is empty, namely, that there is no element x such that x ∈ A, x ∈ B, and x ∈ C."
+"The three-way set disjointness problem is to determine if the intersection of three sequences is empty, namely, that there is no element x such that x ∈ A, x ∈ B, and x ∈ C."

 ## 1. Fully understand the problem statement, including asking clarifying questions and listing out possible inputs / expected outputs (basic functionality and a couple edge cases).